DiamondJack/CCPC2018QHD/day1/recursion/statement/en.md

 Multiple testcases.

-First line, an integer $T$, denotes the number of testcases.
+The first line, an integer $T$, denotes the number of testcases.

-Following $T$ lines, each line contains four integers, seperated by space, denotes $L,R,D,U$ respectively.
+Following $T$ lines, each line contains four integers, separated by space, denotes $L, R, D, U$ respectively.

 It's guaranteed that $T\le 50$, the **abosolute value** of $L,R,U,D$ doesn't exceed $10^{18}$, and $L\le R, D\le U$ .

 {{ s('output format') }}

-For each testcases, print a single line contains a single integer, denotes the answer after modulo $10^9+7$ .
+For each testcase, print a single line contains a single integer denotes the answer after modulo $10^9+7 $.